aldopando/BellabeatCaseStudy/README.md

 	- `dailyCalories_merged.csv` - The table is in **long format**.

 	- `dailyIntensities_merged.csv`
 		- The table is in **wide format**.
-In this dataset there is a combination of multiple columns representing attributes for each row.
+In this table there is a combination of multiple columns representing attributes for each row.
 Each column has its own variable.
 A single row has atributes such as `SedentaryMinutes, LightlyActiveMinutes, VeryActiveMinutes, ModeratelyActiveDistance, etc.`

 	- `dailySteps_merged.csv` - The table is in **long format**.